ladychili/MT5763-Project-2/README.md

 ### Improved Functions

 We used a few parallel approaches to improve the efficiency of the original function `lmBoot()`.

-The improved versions are able to handle arbitrary numbers and types of explanatory variables, and user can specify the alpha level for confidence intervals.
+The function _ultralmBoot()_ is able to handle arbitrary numbers and types of explanatory variables, and user can specify the alpha level for confidence intervals.

-#### _superlmBoot()_

 Dependency:

 - _parallel_

 - _doParallel_

-- _foreach_

 Arguments: